Azure-Samples/ms-identity-java-webapi/README.md

 ### Overview

-This sample demonstrates a Java web application calling an OBO service, which in turn call the [Microsoft Graph](https://graph.microsoft.com) using the On_Behalf_Of flow.
+This sample demonstrates a Java web application calling a downstream Web API, [Microsoft Graph](https://graph.microsoft.com) using the [On-Behalf-Of](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) flow.
 All these are secured using the Microsoft identity platform.

-1. The Java web application uses the Microsoft Authentication Library for Java (MSAL4J) to obtain an Access token from Azure Active Directory(AD) for authenticated users.
+1. The Java web application uses the [Microsoft Authentication Library for Java (MSAL4J)](https://github.com/AzureAD/microsoft-authentication-library-for-java) to obtain an Access token the Microsoft identity platform for the authenticated user.
-2. The access token is used as a bearer token to authenticate the user when calling the Java Web API and the Microsoft Graph API.
+2. The access token is used as a bearer token to authenticate the user when calling the Java Web API and then the Microsoft Graph API.

 The flow is as follows:

-1. Sign-in the user in the client(web) application
+1. Sign-in the user in the client(web) application.
-1. Acquire a token to the Java Web API and call it.
+1. Acquire a token for the Java Web API and call it.
-1. The Java Web API then calls another downstream Web API (The Microsoft Graph).
+1. The Java Web API then calls the Microsoft Graph using another access token obtained using the on-behalf-of flow.

 ### Scenario